Small Toilet Ideas for Smaller Cloakrooms

 Back to Wall Toilets

 When looking through different ideas for bathrooms, you may have noticed that achieving a minimalist look is mentioned time and time again.
 Opting for a back to wall toilet is a good way to go about this.
 When it comes to transforming small spaces like a downstairs loo or a cloakroom, the more simple your suite items are, the more spacious and clean the room will appear.
-The Cassellie Square Toilet is a great example of a flush to wall finish that will prevent your toilet from dominating your entire bathroom.
+The Nuie Bliss is a great example of a flush to wall finish that will prevent your toilet from dominating your entire bathroom.
 By concealing the cistern, you’ll be able to create the illusion of having more floor space, while having more freedom to move around the room and add additional furnishings like practical shelving units and storage baskets.

 If you’re fitting out a particularly small space, a flush to wall toilet is a practical way forward.
 By removing the bulky cistern, these toilets can be placed in close proximity to other bathroom furniture.
 On top of this, having your floor tiles visible will also aid in making your room appear more spacious than it truly is.
 Of course, you’ll need to do some strategic planning in among your design ideas to factor in the area required for the hidden cistern and waste pipe but this isn’t too challenging at all and the end result will be more than worth it.